Carpetsmoker/password-bunny/README.markdown

 Password strength checking
 ==========================
 Pwbunny can also check the strength of passwords.
-This requires either Python or Ruby support, and the he "zxcvbn" module for the language.
+This requires either Python or Ruby support, and the he “zxcvbn” module for the language.
 Which you can find
 here:

 - [python-zxcvbn](https://github.com/dropbox/python-zxcvbn)
 - [zxcvbn-ruby](https://github.com/envato/zxcvbn-ruby)

-The result is a number from 0 to 4, where:
+The result is a number from 0 to 4, which represents an estimation of the crack
+time:

 - 0. 100 seconds (very bad)
 - 1. 2.5 hours (bit better, but still bad)
 - 2. 11 days (okay-ish)
 - 3. 3 years (good)
-- 4. Infinity (bery good)
+- 4. Infinity (very good)

 Security
 ========
-- The file is encrypted with [blowfish][blf], which should be secure, although it is possible that the Vim implementation may be incorrect (a serious [vulnerability][vuln] was discovered, and fixed, in August 2014).
+- The file is encrypted with [blowfish][blf], which should be secure, although it is possible that the Vim implementation may be incorrect (a [vulnerability][vuln] was discovered, and fixed, in August 2014).

 - Your system’s memory will contain the plaintext contents.
-You should only run this program on trusted machines (ie. not a shared host or the like).
+You should only run this program on trusted machines (i.e. not a shared host or the like).

-- PwBunny uses the system’s clipboard extensively to get the passwords to your applications (eg. browser); you should be aware that *any* program can read the clipboard, including malicious clipboard snoopers (as well as non-malicious snoopers, which may store their clipboard history database as world-readable in plain text).
+- Pwbunny uses the system’s clipboard extensively to get the passwords to your applications (e.g. browser); you should be aware that *any* program can read the clipboard, including malicious clipboard snoopers (as well as non-malicious snoopers, which may store their clipboard history database as world-readable in plain text).

-- We issue no warnings against unwise passwords (either as master password for the file, or passwords for the sites you add).
-It’s *your* responsibility to choose good passwords.
-You *should* use the built-in password generator.

 - Using `ForwardX11Trusted` effectively gives the server complete control over the machine you’re connecting with, which may be a **serious** security